cossalter18/jquery-salary-calculator/INSTRUCTIONS.md

 [X] A 'Submit' button should collect the form information, [X] store the information
-[] calculate monthly costs,
+[X] append information to the DOM and clear the input fields.
-[] append information to the DOM and clear the input fields.
+[] calculate monthly costs

 Using the stored information, calculate monthly costs and append this to the to DOM.
 If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.